-Motivated by the aforementioned shortcomings, we introduce a novel conceptual framework SCEIKG, that can learn robust predictive models of the relevance between symptoms and herbs, even for patients with diverse physiques.
-Our approach builds upon two key observations: (1) \textbf{the relevance between symptoms and herbs is governed by the patient's overall state and the set of symptoms, which contains higher-order information by the multiple connections of the Interaction Knowledge Graph (IKG).} (2) \textbf{the compatibility of herbs is guaranteed through knowledge graph domain knowledge.} We argue that this crucially hinges on the explicit as well as implicit overall condition patient's symptoms described as to why a particular relevant herbal score is coupled to a particular patient.
-Inspired by \cite{wang2019kgat} and \cite{tu2021conditional}, a hybrid structure, the Interaction Knowledge Graph (IKG), which combines the knowledge graph neighborhood knowledge of TCM and the symptoms-herbs graph to model the intricate relationships between symptoms and herbs.
-Based on the example of a patient's consecutive visits, who was suffering from $\{$sleepness, vivid dreaming, bitter mouth, dry throat, red tongue with yellow coating, thin and wiry pulse$\}$.
-We draw on the domain knowledge of the interpretable TCM knowledge graph to extrapolate based on facts without comprehensive and objective symptoms.
-The GNN with IKG as additional auxiliary information to find that herb set $\{$salvia miltiorrhiza, ostrea gigas, cistanche deserticola, albizia julibrissin,...$\}$ could effectively treat the symptoms set by the long-range connectivities $s_{1} \stackrel{r_{1}}{\longrightarrow} s_{2} \stackrel{-r_{2}}{\longrightarrow} e_{3} \stackrel{r_{3}}{\longrightarrow} e_{4} \stackrel{r_{4}}{\longrightarrow}\left\{h_{1}, h_{2},h_{3},...\right\}$, then aggregate high-order similarity relationships and interaction among triplets in graph-based methods, resulting in a better understanding of the intricate relationship between herbs and symptoms(as shown in Fig.\ref{fig:figure1}b).
-Meanwhile, we update the graph structure based on the correlation-based attention mechanism employing the domain knowledge of IKG, which is accomplished by propagating different relation types among entities in the IKG, thus relatively solving the issue of herb compatibility.
-Furthermore, patients' status is a dynamic process, and changes in status can vary from patient to patient, even after taking the same remedy, probably due to the uniqueness of patients' constitutions.
-So is the process of recommending medications.
-Therefore, TCM recommendations must consider patients' condition evolution process.
-To this end, we introduce a transition condition module that predicts the patient's post-medication status transfer, which can aid in making accurate recommendations for subsequent visits.
+Motivated by the aforementioned shortcomings, we introduce a novel conceptual framework SCEIKG, which aims to enhance the accuracy of prescribing rational treatments by learning how patients' conditions evolve over multiple sequential diagnoses.
+Our approach builds upon two key observations: (1) \textbf{explicitly leverage on the change in the state of the patient after taking the medication.} We argue that this crucially hinges on the explicit as well as implicit overall condition patient's symptoms described as to why a particular relevant herbal score is coupled to a particular patient.
+Because each patient has a unique constitution, even when given the same prescription, the resulting changes in their condition can vary widely.
+Therefore, TCM recommendations must take into account the evolution of the patient's condition.
+To address this, we introduce a module that predicts how a patient's condition will change after taking medication.
+This predictive capability enables our model to make reasonable TCM recommendations, even when information about the patient's future state is unavailable.
+(2) \textbf{incorporating domain knowledge for symptom richness and herb compatibility.} We recognize the importance of domain knowledge in ensuring the richness of symptoms and compatibility of herbs. \emph{Based on the example of a patient's consecutive diagnoses, who was suffering from sleepness, bitter mouth, dry throat, etc., we leverage TCM knowledge graph domain knowledge to make extrapolations based on incomplete symptom information.
+By employing a GNN with IKG as additional auxiliary information, we identify that a specific herb set, including salvia miltiorrhiza and ostrea gigas, can effectively address the symptoms set.
+This conclusion is drawn from the long-range connections in the graph $s_{1} \stackrel{r_{1}}{\longrightarrow} s_{2} \stackrel{-r_{2}}{\longrightarrow} e_{3} \stackrel{r_{3}}{\longrightarrow} e_{4} \stackrel{r_{4}}{\longrightarrow}\left\{h_{1}, h_{2},h_{3},...\right\}$.
+Further, we aggregate high-order similarity relationships and interactions among triplets using graph-based methods, enhancing our understanding of the complex relationship between herbs and symptoms (as depicted in Fig.\ref{fig:figure1}b).} Inspired by \citep{wang2019kgat} and \citep{tu2021conditional}, a hybrid structure, the Interaction Knowledge Graph (IKG), which combines the knowledge graph neighborhood knowledge of TCM and the symptoms-herbs graph to model the intricate relationships between symptoms and herbs.
+Also, we employ a strategy that involves training both IKG and sequential recommendation models to seamlessly integrate structured and unstructured information.
+This integrated approach provides a more comprehensive understanding and prediction of real-world scenarios, empowering our recommendation model with dynamic capabilities.
+Meanwhile, we update the graph structure based on the correlation-based attention mechanism employing the domain knowledge of IKG, which is accomplished by propagating different relation types among entities in the IKG, thus alleviating the issue of herb compatibility to some extent.